 The Learning Center is dedicated to supporting students with language-based learning difficulties; we are not trained to serve children with other diagnoses, including emotional or behavioral disorders, Tourette’s, Asperger’s, Autism Spectrum Disorder, Developmental Delay, Pervasive Developmental Disorder, Nonverbal Learning Disorders, etc., and consequently we cannot admit them.
 Please see “Eligibility for Admission,” below.

 Eligibility for Admission

 Admission to The Learning Center is determined based on:

 (1) Successful application to Almaden Country Day School (Please mention The Learning Center in the notes field on the application)

 (2) Results of a required psycho-educational assessment administered by a licensed diagnostician within the past 3 years.

 (3) Interview with our TLC Director and faculty members.

-Please Note: The only diagnoses served by The Learning Center are Language-Based Learning Disabilities (and Attention Deficit/Hyperactivity Disorder that sometimes accompanies dyslexia, dysgraphia, and dyscalculia).
+Please Note: The only diagnoses served by The Learning Center are Language-Based Learning Differences (and Attention Deficit/Hyperactivity Disorder that sometimes accompanies dyslexia, dysgraphia, and dyscalculia).
 Children with other diagnoses do not qualify for admission to the TLC.
-The Learning Center does not serve children whose only diagnosis is ADHD and who are not diagnosed with one or more language-based learning disorders.
+The Learning Center does not serve children whose only diagnosis is ADHD and who are not diagnosed with one or more language-based learning differences.